 22. Broken Telephone

 Skill Development: Listening skills

-Another simple game to play with a group of four year olds.
-Simply make the group sit in a circle; one person will whisper a sentence into the ear of the person sitting next to them.
-That person will pass the message to the next person and so on.
+Another simple game to play with a group of four-year-olds.
+Make the group sit in a circle; one person will whisper a sentence into the ear of the person sitting next to them.
+That person will pass the message to the next person, and so on.
 The cycle keeps moving until it reaches the last person in the circle, and they will say the message out loud.
-The game’s main motive is to improve students’ listening and information processing skills.
+The game’s main motive is to improve students’ listening and information-processing skills.

 23. Story Time Clap

 This is an excellent game for 4-year-olds to improve their reading skills.
 You can pick one child and give them a book to read aloud to the rest of the group.
 You will then assign the listeners a specific word or phrase.
 When they hear that word or phrase being mentioned in the story, they have to clap.
 It is a great way to improve young students’ reading, language, and listening skills.

 This game is perfect for students suffering from sensory disorders.
 To play this game, you must put some unique textured items in a box.
 After that, ask the children to touch and feel one of the items.
 Without seeing it, they have to guess the item’s name based on their feel and touch senses.